Edinburgh-Genome-Foundry/DnaChisel/pypi-readme.rst

 DNA Chisel
 ==========

 DNA Chisel is a Python library to optimize the nucleotides of DNA sequences with respect to a set of constraints and optimization objectives.
-It can be used for codon-optimizing the genes of a sequence for a particular organism, modifying a sequence to meet the constraints of a DNA provider while preserving genes, and much more.

-DNA Chisel comes with more than 15 types of optimizations and constraints and allows users to define new specifications in Python, making the library suitable for a large range of automated sequence design applications, or complex custom design projects.
+It can be used for codon-optimizing (and harmonizing), for removing unwanted patterns, inserting new ones, avoiding sequence homologies, tuning GC content, and much more!
+The library comes with 15 types of optimizations and constraints, and allows users to define new specifications in Python, making the library suitable for a large range of automated sequence design applications, or complex custom design projects.

 Example of use
 ---------------